pdevick/EpluControl/README.md

     ac_mode: false
 ```

-If you restart you have a thermostat which you can show on a dashboard showing the actual, also the temperature can be changed on the thermostat.
-However nothing will hapen.
+If you restart you have a thermostat which you can now use on a dashboard showing the actual, also the temperature can be changed on the thermostat.
+However nothing will happen at this moment.
 Well it wil turn on/off the switch, but that is dummy.
 To enable that the configured temperature is passed to the heatpump an automation is needed listening to state changes of the thermostat.
 In that automation the action is defined to invoke the python script as an action and sent the temperature as set in the thermostat.

 ```